cgevans/scikits-bootstrap/README.md

 should actually look; please let me know if you think the package should be organized differently.

-The package is licensed under the Modified BSD License.
+The package is licensed under the BSD 3-Clause License.
 It is supported in part by the Evans Foundation.

 Version Info